 - Grade 1

 Yokohama Kannai Campus

 Lessons are provided 2-5 days a week, from 14:00-19:00.
 Available after elementary school.
 Because it’s 100% in English, and our classes are inquiry-based and PBL (Project-Based Learning), we screen for English proficiency before admission.

 CGK Afterschool is also available for CGK Elementary School students.
 Students may get help with homework or study by themselves.

 From the 2nd semester of the 1st year of middle school to the end of the 1st semester of the 2nd year, there is a one-year study abroad period.
 By studying abroad for one year at a local school in New Zealand, the United Kingdom, etc., students can grow more self-reliant (independent) with the ability to form new ideas based on a broader perspective.

-It’s unusual in Japan for a school to have a one-year study abroad period at such a young age, but at CGK, we place great importance on this study abroad program which helps students to be purposeful, with goals to focus on for the rest of their school years.
+It’s unusual in Japan for a school to have a one-year study abroad period at such a young age, but at CGK, we place great importance on this study abroad program, which helps students to be purposeful, with goals to focus on the rest of their school years.